Russia launches another major missile attack on Ukraine

 The southeastern city of Zaporizhzhia and its surrounding region were hit by 21 rockets, city council secretary Anatoly Kurtev said.
 There were no initial reports of injuries.

 And Kyiv Mayor Vitali Klitschko reported explosions in at least four districts there.
-Subway services in Kyiv were suspended, he said, as residents sought shelter in its tunnels.
+Many residents were sheltering deep underground in subway tunnels.

 At the site of one attempted strike in Kyiv, military commanders told The Associated Press that the city’s territorial defense mobile group had shot down a cruise missile with a machine gun.
 It wasn’t immediately clear whether other Ukrainian fire may have contributed to downing the rocket.